PlatONnetwork/docs/docs/PlatON经济方案.md

 $a\%$ : The issuance ratio is fixed at a fixed issuance period.

-The additional LAT issued by the reward pool will be used for validator block rewards and Staking rewards.
+The additional LAT issued by the reward pool will be used for validator block rewards and staking rewards.
 The details will be detailed in the incentive mechanism section.

 ### PPoS consensus

 PlatON adopts randomly selected nodes among the small-scale candidate nodes to participate in the BFT consensus, and makes a trade-off between the number of verified nodes and performance.
-Any LAT holder can pledge to participate in the validator (alternative validator candidate	), other LAT holders continue to vote through delegation, thereby maintaining a small-scale dynamic alternative validator candidate (alternative node) list, and then In this candidate list, several validators are randomly selected for block generation and verification through VRF and probability distribution.
+Any LAT holder can pledge to participate in the validator (alternative validator candidate	), other LAT holders continue to vote through delegation, thereby maintaining a small-scale dynamic alternative validator candidate (alternative node) list, and then in this candidate list, several validators are randomly selected for block generation and validator through VRF and probability distribution.
 The characteristics of VRF ensure the randomness of the selection, thereby reducing the probability of attacking the validator, and increasing the degree of decentralization.
 The probability distribution can make the candidate nodes with high equity be selected with a higher probability, thereby motivating the candidate nodes to find ways to increase their equity.
-As the number of LAT pledged by the entire system increases, the security of the entire system will be higher. .
+As the number of LAT pledged by the entire system increases, the security of the entire system will be higher.
 In this way, the selection range of validators is narrowed, thereby ensuring consensus efficiency and effectively avoiding the problem of too centralization.

 #### Role description